Supporting the development of Jewish identities & communities.

 Conclusion

 These Tot Shabbat songs can create joyful, meaningful experiences for young children and their families, fostering connection, spirituality, and a love for Jewish traditions.
 From playful zipper songs to reflective blessings, these types of melodies are the heartbeat of Tot Shabbat gatherings.
+If you are a songleading for kiddos and their famililies, you are doing sacred work that has been historically undersupported, and I want to change that.

 Recommended Articles